prash29/prash29.github.io/_pages/about.md

 Hi!
 I'm a Masters in Computer Science student at [UC San Diego](https://ucsd.edu/) specializing in Machine Learning and Artificial Intelligence.
 Specifically, my interests are in NLP and speech.
 I currently work with [Prof. Jingbo Shang](https://shangjingbo1226.github.io/) on document image understanding.
 Before I joined UCSD, I worked at [LEAP Lab](http://leap.ee.iisc.ac.in/), IISc with [Prof. Sriram Ganapathy](http://www.leap.ee.iisc.ac.in/sriram/) on speaker verification and diagnostics of COVID-19 using speech and respiratory sounds ([Project Coswara](https://coswara.iisc.ac.in/)).

 ### **Misc.**
 Besides this, I'm a huge sports buff and love music.
 Always open to any conversations on cricket, football, tennis and F1!
-During the pandemic, I dabbled in uploading some of my music on [Youtube](https://www.youtube.com/channel/UC9t_wItiUkZ5-sLKnLLTC5Q).
+During the pandemic, I finally got around uploading some song covers on [Youtube](https://www.youtube.com/channel/UC9t_wItiUkZ5-sLKnLLTC5Q).
 I also enjoy running and hiking.
 Doing a full marathon is in my bucket list!